Diagnosing Shoulder Pain

 Diagnosing Shoulder Problems

-The art of diagnosing shoulder problems is to relate the two above with a good history from the patient and a comprehensive shoulder exam.
-Believe it or not, there are over 50 shoulder exam tests that can be done by the examining physician alone, without the use of x-rays, MRI’s, or arthrograms.
-The latter test may be used to confirm a clinical suspicion or in difficult cases, to aid in the diagnosis, but a patient’s history of injury/pain and a good shoulder directed physical examination will usually suffice in making a diagnosis and treatment plan.
-Many of these problems are approached in a non-operative manner with medications, rest, ice, and physical therapy suplemented with cortisone injections on occasion.
-If an operation is needed, most of these conditions can be treated by arthroscopic (scope) techniques, with limited incisions and usually done as a same day surgery.
+To diagnose shoulder pain, consider the the factors above along with the patient’s history and a comprehensive shoulder exam.
+There are over 50 different tests that can be done on the shoulder by the examining physician alone, without the use of x-rays, MRI’s, or arthrograms.
+Imaging tests may be used to confirm clinical suspicions, or to aid in the diagnosis of especially difficult conditions.
+Many of the problems that cause shoulder pain are treated in a non-operative manner with medication, rest, ice, and physical therapy supplemented with cortisone injections on occasion.
+If an operation is needed, most conditions can be treated using arthroscopic techniques, with limited incisions.

-Generally, these injuries fall into three categories: Impingement Syndrome, Instability or Rotator Cuff tears.
-In this first article, we will discuss Impingement Syndrome.
-If you’ve developed shoulder pain that is worse when raising your arm, you may have this syndrome.
-It usually has an insidious onset, often associated with an activity that hasn’t been done for a while such as turning over garden soil, throwing a ball or household repairs.
-Pain with overhead activities, shoulder stiffness or a dull pain even when your not using your shoulder are the most common symptoms.
+If you’ve developed shoulder pain that is worse when raising your arm, you may have impingement syndrome.
+Impingement syndrome usually has an insidious onset, often associated with an activity that hasn’t been done for a while, such as turning over garden soil or throwing a ball.
+Pain with overhead activities, shoulder stiffness, or dull pain even when not using the shoulder are the most common symptoms.

-The muscles and tendons around the shoulder allow you to move your shoulder in a variety of directions including lifting, swinging, pushing or pulling and reaching.
-As you raise your arm overhead, a narrow space in your shoulder called the subacromial bursa gets compressed.
-The bursa functions normally as a fluid filled sac that allow tendons to glide without rubbing up against each other.
-With overuse, this bursa swells to three times its’ normal size and presses on the tendons and muscles causing inflammation and irritation.
+The muscles and tendons around the shoulder allow it to move in a variety of directions, including lifting, swinging, pushing, pulling, and reaching.
+As you raise your arm overhead, the narrow space in your shoulder called the subacromial bursa gets compressed.
+The bursa normally functions as a fluid filled sac that allows tendons to glide on each other without rubbing.
+With overuse, this bursa swells to 3x its’ normal size and presses on the tendons & muscles in the shoulder, causing inflammation.
 The combination of bursa swelling (bursitis) and tendon inflammation (tendonitis) is called Impingement Syndrome.

 Treatment for impingement syndrome is “Active Rest”.
 Avoid overhead activities.
-Ice initially to reduce inflammation followed by heat may speed your recovery.
-Your physician may prescribe non-steroidal anti-inflamatories.
-Do not stop moving your shoulder completely or a “frozen shoulder” will develop.
-Pendulum exercises listed below, keep your shoulder mobile without adding to the impingement.
+Ice initially to reduce inflammation, followed with heat to relax the muscles & speed your recovery.
+Your physician may prescribe non-steroidal anti-inflammatory drugs (NSAIDs).
+Do not stop moving your shoulder completely, or a “frozen shoulder” will develop.
+The pendulum exercises listed below keep your shoulder mobile without adding to the impingement.

 Stir the Pot